Happy Tuesday everyone, I hope you are doing well this fine sunny day? How is...

 While finding ways to surprise your loved one and sharing every possible passion with them comes naturally to eager lovebirds who just started dating, somehow the “getting hitched” label leaves couples wondering how to spice up their everyday life, especially if they have just started living together.
 And years of dating and coexistence should be no excuse to stop making everything fun, either!

 Laughter, curiosity, excitement and experiments are the pillars of a joy-filled life.
 You can turn your morning routine into an always new, unpredictable performance only if you use your imagination and improvise.
-Kisses and hugs do not require justifications, and it’s never too late to learn a new dance or a new language.
+Kisses and hugs do not require justifications, and it’s never too late to learn a new dance or a new language or find a new mattress to enjoy “privacy time.”
 Constantly discover new things about each other, travel, learn new skills, share your favorite hobbies, encourage healthy debates, and use every moment to be kind and intimate.
 As long as you make each other laugh, life will be a perpetual rollercoaster of butterfly thrills.

 Sometimes the simplest of deeds require the willpower and effort, and yet we tend to expect them to happen spontaneously.
 Cherish your newlywed spirit by embracing your imperfections, allowing room for mistakes, and always have faith in little steps that can turn your marriage into a lifetime of butterfly flutters and profound devotion.